|

 Lets say you need some home improvement done.
 You search the Internet and chose a company that comes up on top of the search

 to call.
 Lets call the company "A B C" building company.
-The company looks good, seems they
+The company looks good, seems they been around since the

-been around since the mid 1960's.
+mid 1960's.
 The person who answers the phone we will call Joe.
-Joe comes out to
+Joe comes out to give you quote for the home improvement that

-are not needed to get a firm and accurate estimate.
-Joe gives you a price and it seems very reasonable.
+you are requesting.
+Joe informs you that plans or specifications are not needed to get a firm and accurate estimate.
+Joe gives

+you a price and it seems very reasonable.
 You sign and then comes the disappointments.
-You find that Joe does not have any in house staff other
+You find that Joe does not have any

-than himself.
+in house staff other than himself.
 This means Joe sub-contracts everything!
-Unfortunately for you, Joe
+Unfortunately for you, Joe has under bid

-has under bid the actual costs.
-It is not Joe's fault directly, Joe just
+the actual costs.
+It is not Joe's fault directly, Joe just does not know the actual costs associated.
+Therefore Joe

-does not know the actual costs associated.
-Therefore Joe has to cut corners, but where?
+has to cut corners, but where?
 First Joe starts with the quality.
-Joe hires sub-contractors that will do the work for
+Joe hires sub-contractors that will do the work

-cheap thinking they might get work from the next contract that Joe signs.
-The problem with this is that Joe has no idea if they are even capable of performing the work.
-Joe checks in when
+for cheap thinking they might get work from the next contract that Joe signs.
+The problem with this is that Joe has no

-the project is under way and voices some orders to the sub-contractors.
-Your however in shock at the personnel and job being
+the sub-contractors.
+Your however in shock at the personnel and job being performed.
+However, Joe does not care as long as

-when you call for a price, the person performing the job will be the one you meet.
-This way there will be a better control
+Please hire a company that when you call for a price, the person performing the job will be the

-over cost over runs and change orders.
-You also get to see a portfolio of the work actually performed by the individual
+one you meet.
+This way there will be a better control over cost over runs and change orders.
+You also get to see

-themselves.
-You can deal direct with the staff to address any and all situations.
-Your project tends to finish in
+any and all situations.
+Your project tends to finish in a more timely manner.

-There many benefits for dealing direct.
-I personally know this and "ABC" is short for an actual company.
-We were once hired by Joe to finish up the remodeling project that went very bad for Joe.
-If only Joe
+know this and "ABC" is short for an actual company.
+We were once hired by Joe to finish up the remodeling project

 Case #3

-While shopping for some materials at the Canton Michigan Lowes Home Improvement store, I over heard a very disturbing
+While shopping for some materials at the Canton Michigan Lowes Home Improvement

-conversation between a Lowes Home Improvement Store Employee and a Lowes installer.
-The Lowes Home Improvement installer was
+store, I over heard a very disturbing conversation between a Lowes Home Improvement Store Employee and

-asking the associate in the Plumbing department a question.
-He asked, "When installing tile for a shower if he installs
+department a question.
+He asked, "When installing tile for a shower in a bathroom if he installs the tile directly to

-the tile directly to the rubber liner".
-The associate in the Plumbing department thought that would work and explained
+the rubber liner".
+The associate in the Plumbing department thought that would work and explained to the Lowes

-TO TILE.
-You cannot expect tile to stick to rubber it will not happen.
+not happen.
 Plus if it did how would you pitch to the drain?
+The Advice was completely wrong and the sub contracted installer

-The Advice was completely wrong and the installer had no business even attempting to perform this task without proper training.
+had no business even attempting to perform this task without proper training.
+Lowes Home Improvement

-service for bathrooms.
+installation service for bathrooms.

 Case #4